 Silver Spring serves as the primary urban area in Montgomery County and its revitalization has ushered in a diverse mix of people.
 It contains many reasonably priced apartments.
+In recent years the Downtown area has been revitalized with an eclectic mix of entertainment, restaurants, and shopping centers.
 Silver Spring is located on the Red Line of the Metrorail.

-Bethesda, Maryland
+• Bethesda, Maryland

-Bethesda is home to the National Institute of Health, the National Naval Medical Center, and the headquarters of both Marriott International and the Lockheed Martin Corporation.
+Just north of the District, Bethesda is home to the National Institute of Health, National Naval Medical Center, and the headquarters of both Marriott International and the Lockheed Martin Corporation.
+Bethesda is best known for its large number of restaurants.
 There are many apartment buildings and condominiums in downtown Bethesda.
+This lively community is located near two metro stops on the Red line (Bethesda and Medical Center).